From Portland to Crater Lake: 5 Best Ways to Get There

 1. From Portland to Crater Lake by Car

 It takes approximately 230 miles to reach Crater Lake by car.
-A straight shot to the national park takes around four hours to drive.
+A straight shot to the national park takes just under five hours to drive, with good road conditions.
 The route begins with driving over 100 miles southbound on Interstate 5.
-Cutting east through the Deschutes and Willamette National Forests of Central Oregon, drivers then head 90 miles on Oregon 58.
+Drivers then head 90 miles on Oregon 58, cutting east through the Deschutes and Willamette National Forests of Central Oregon.
 After merging onto US 97, Crater Lake is less than 30 minutes away.

 An alternative route to Crater Lake from Portland includes cutting across the Cascade Mountains via Highway 26.
-Part of the Mount Hood Scenic Byway, Highway 26 offers excellent views of Mount Hood, and optional side trips at places like Timberline Lodge.
+Highway 26 is part of the Mount Hood Scenic Byway and offers excellent views of Mount Hood, alongside optional side trips at places like Timberline Lodge.
 From Highway 26, drivers head south on US 97 for over 100 miles to reach the park.
 This route takes an extra hour to traverse for a total five-hour trip.

 For those with a few days to spend traveling, the road trip possibilities are endless from Portland to Crater Lake.
 A scenic diversion from the traditional route includes heading south on the Oregon Coast to reach Crater Lake.
 Eugene and Bend are both on the way to Crater Lake from Portland and make for great stopover destinations.